incredibleLeitman/3d-asteroids/README.md

 ## Building

 The project can be opened, edited and built in CLion.
 Alternatively, CMake or Make (using the CMake-generated Makefile in cmake-build-debug) works too.

+Also added a project file for visual studio support (MVS2019 tested)

+## "player collided with asteroidXXXCollider"

+"Yes, the exception which is thrown when crashing against an asteroid is intentional - there's no game over screen."